yhat/logjam/README.md

-# tailor
+# logjam
+Jam all of your logs into an even-stream.

 ## What is it?
-`tailor` turns your logfiles into a stream of events that you can access over HTTP.
+`logjam` turns your logfiles into a stream of events that you can access over HTTP.
 It hijacks your file system commands using [`FUSE`]() and redirects them into an event-stream.